 All of this combined allows us to deliver exceptional residences for our customers.

 Ko is a founder of Koian and has enjoyed a long career in central London property, notably specialising in redeveloping luxury residences in Belgravia and Knightsbridge since the mid-nineties.
-Highly analytical and numerical, he enjoys structuring deals and is passionate about building and creating value in the central London property market.
+Analytical and numerical, he enjoys structuring deals and is passionate about building and creating value in the central London property market.